nismod/nismod.github.io/docs/smif-prerequisites.md

 ### Inputs and Outputs

-> add your data to the `sectormodel_inputs` and `sectormodel_outputs` tabs in the template
+> add your data to the `sectormodel_inputs`, `sectormodel_outputs` and `data` tabs in the template

 `smif` requires all model inputs and outputs to be explicitly defined so that data can be passed to and retrieved from a model at runtime.

-Wherever you have a data passed into your model from another source, you should define an input.
+Wherever you have a data passed into your model from another source, you should define an input (and where that data should come from).
-For each of the results your model produces, you need to define an output.
+For each of the results your model produces, you need to define an output (and where you think that data should go).
-For example, a digital communications model may require `population` data as an input, and produce a `service quality` metric and a `fibre-optic repeater electricity demand` as an output
+For example, a digital communications model may require `population` data from a scenario as an input, and produce a `service quality` metric and a `fibre-optic repeater electricity demand` as an output both of which are results.

 | Attribute | Type | Example | Notes |
 | --- | --- | --- | --- |